maziac/DeZog/documentation/Migration.md

 This guide will provide some info what to do to update your projects from an earlier version.

+# Migrate from DeZog 3.3 to DeZog 3.4
+Logging:
+The Settings: 'dezog.log.customCode' changed to 'dezog.log.zsim.customCode'.
+Simply set the wanted value in the vscode Settings UI again.

 # Migrate from DeZog 3.2 to DeZog 3.3
 There are 2 main updates required for DeZog 3.3 to work correctly.

 1. ZEsarUX 10.3: Because of changes in the zrcp DeZog 3.3 does not work anymore with previous versions of ZEsarUX.
 I.e. you need to update ZEsarUX to (at least) version 10.3.